kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 * Proximity Placement Groups
 * Network Security Groups
 * 2 NICs per VM - one with a Public IP, one internal Only
-* Deterministic/static IP assigment on internal NIC
+* Deterministic/static IP assigment on NICs
 * Accelerated Networking
 * Bootdiags for Serial Console access
 * cloud-init for OS setup